-- (a) principal and interest payments on Bonds and Parity Debt shall be excluded to the extent such payments are to be paid from amounts on deposit with the Trustee or other fiduciary in escrow specifically therefor and to the extent that such interest payments are to be paid from the proceeds of Bonds or Parity Debt held by the Trustee or other fiduciary as capitalized interest specifically to pay such interest by the Trustee or other fiduciary; - (b) if the Bonds or the Parity Debt are Variable Rate Indebtedness and an interest rate swap agreement with a Qualified Counterparty is in effect with respect to such Bonds or Parity Debt pursuant to which the Issuer has agreed to pay a fixed rate, then at the option of the Issuer set forth in a written direction to the Trustee, the interest rate on such Variable Rate Indebtedness shall be the fixed rate payable under such interest rate swap agreement for the period that such agreement is in effect, and thereafter the variable rate on such Bonds or Parity Debt shall be calculated as provided in the definition of "Debt Service": - (c) if interest on the Bonds or Parity Debt is payable at a fixed interest rate and an interest rate swap agreement with a Qualified Counterparty is in effect with respect to such Bonds or Parity Debt pursuant to which the Authority has agreed to pay a variable rate, then at the option of the Issuer set forth in a written direction to the Trustee, the interest rate on such fixed rate Bonds or Parity Debt shall be the variable rate payable under such interest rate swap agreement (which shall be calculated as provided in subsection (b) of definition of Debt Service) for the period that such agreement is in effect, and thereafter at the fixed rate on such Bonds or Parity Debt; and - (d) with respect to Optional Tender Bonds, the Maximum Annual Debt Service thereon shall not include amounts payable upon mandatory or optional tender for purchase, and shall not be based upon the terms of any reimbursement obligation to the provider of any liquidity facility or credit facility for such Optional Tender Bonds except to the extent and for the periods during which Debt Service is required to be made pursuant to such reimbursement obligation due to such provider advancing funds for such purchase.
+- (a) principal and interest payments on Bonds and Parity Debt shall be excluded to the extent such payments are to be paid from amounts on deposit with the Trustee or other fiduciary in escrow specifically therefor and to the extent that such interest payments are to be paid from the proceeds of Bonds or Parity Debt held by the Trustee or other fiduciary as capitalized interest specifically to pay such interest by the Trustee or other fiduciary; - (b) if the Bonds or Parity Debt are Variable Rate Indebtedness and an interest rate swap agreement with a Qualified Counterparty (as defined below) is in effect with respect to such Bonds or Parity Debt pursuant to which the Authority has agreed to pay a fixed rate, then at the option of the Authority set forth in a written direction to the Trustee, the interest rate on such Variable Rate Indebtedness shall be the fixed rate payable under such interest rate swap agreement for the period that such agreement is in effect, and thereafter the variable rate on such Bonds or Parity Debt shall be calculated as provided in the definition of 'Debt Service'.
+Qualified Counterparties' mean any financial institution, including an insurance company or company related to a financial institution, which is a party to an interest rate swap agreement ("Counterparty") if (i) the unsecured long-term debt obligations of such Counterpart)' (or of the parent or a subsidiary of such Counterparty, if such parent or subsidiary guarantees the performance of such Counterparty under such agreement), or (ii) obligations secured or supported by a letter of credit, contract, guarantee, agreement, insurance policy or surety bond issued by such Counterparty (or such guarantor parent or subsidiary), are rated at the time of initial execution and delivery of such agreement in one of the two highest rating categories by the Rating Agency;

+- (c) if interest on the Bonds or Parity Debt is payable at a fixed interest rate and an interest rate swap agreement with a Qualified Counterpart)' is in effect with respect to such Bonds or Parity Debt pursuant to which the Authority has agreed to pay a variable rate, then at the option of the Authority set forth in a written direction to the Trustee, the interest rate on such fixed rate Bonds or Parity Debt shall be the variable rate payable under such interest rate swap agreement (which shall be calculated as provided in (b) of definition of Debt Service) for the period that such agreement is in effect, and thereafter at the fixed rate on such Bonds or Parity Debt; and - (d) with respect to Optional Tender Bonds (as defined below), the Maximum Annual Debt Service thereon shall not include amounts payable upon mandatory or optional tender for purchase, and shall not be based upon the terms of any reimbursement obligation to the provider of any liquidity facility or credit facility for such Optional Tender Bonds except to the extent and for the periods during which Debt Service is required to be made pursuant to such reimbursement obligation due to such provider advancing funds for such purchase.
+'Optional Tender Bonds' mean any Bonds or Parity Debt: (i) by its terms may be tendered by and at the option of, or required to be tendered by, the Owners thereof for payment or purchase by the Authority or another party prior to stated maturity thereof; (ii) by its terms requires such purchase if properly presented; and (iii) is rated at time of original issuance in one of the two highest rating categories by the Rating Agency."